usethisname1419/Scoutx2/README.md

 Select scan type: Local or Regional.

-If Regional, select the region (North America or Europe).
+If Regional, select the region (North America or Europe) and select your OS (Windows or Linux).

 Choose the number of IPs to scan (1-100).